Placement Test FAQ

 How do I sign-up for the placement test?

-You do not need to register for an in-person test.
-In-person tests are walk-in and held in the Language Building, room 106 on various days during the semester.
+You do not need to register in advance for a placement test.
+All tests are in-person, walk-in, and held in the Language Building, room 106 on various days during the semester.
 You will need a photo ID to take the test.
 View the test schedule here.

 Can I take the test on a day not listed on the schedule?

-We offer the placement test on various days and times during the semester, in-person and remote, to best accommodate student schedules.
-We ask that you choose a test date from our test schedule.
+We offer the placement test on various days and times during the semester to best accommodate student schedules.
+Please choose a test date from our test schedule.

 Please be aware of enrollment deadlines if you are planning to take the placement test to enroll in a course for next semester.
 View the UNT academic calendar here.